 By pushing for an amnesty, people who are accessing cannabis illegally could still seek advice from health professionals.
 The issue is that those who self-medicate cannot know how their dosages could affect other pharmaceuticals they’re trying.
 Tim raises his concern for those in this situation, and the lack of confidence that currently exists in Australia.
 He states that Arielle hasn’t been able to try medicinal cannabis so it’s not known how it would affect her, but hopefully as blockades are reduced Arielle could use medicinal cannabis as a treatment.

 “An amnesty would mean people would be more confident talking to their GP, and ultimately if you are one of those people using cannabis as medicine you should really be able to talk to your GP.”

-Tim will be hosting the Hemp Health and Innovation Expo and Symposium on May 12th and 13th and will speaking about his experiences with his daughter as well as his hopes for the future.
+Tim hosted the Hemp Health and Innovation Expo and Symposium on May 12th and 13th and spoke about his experiences with his daughter as well as his hopes for the future.